-The key revenue streams derived from the Renewable businesses include the generation of electricity through wholly owned wind assets and third party contracted PPAs across the Island of Ireland together with the sale of ROCs generated from the assets in NI.
+The key revenue streams derived from the Renewables businesses include the generation of electricity through wholly owned wind assets and third party contracted PPAs across the Island of Ireland together with the sale of ROCs generated from the assets in NI.
 Revenue in relation to electricity generation is recognised over time and is only recognised when the performance obligation is satisfied in line with IFRS 15.
-Revenue generated from the I-SEM is settled both weekly and monthly in line with market settlement timelines, while revenue generated from ROCs are recognised at a point in time and settled in line with contractual settlement terms.
+Revenue generated from the SEM is settled both weekly and monthly in line with market settlement timelines, while revenue generated from ROCs are recognised at a point in time and settled in line with contractual settlement terms.

-Flexible Generation
+Flexible generation

-The key revenue streams received by the Flexible Generation businesses Huntstown and PPB (ceased 23 September 2023) include capacity and electricity revenues.
-Capacity revenue is recognised based upon the capacity (MW) provided to the I-SEM.
-Energy revenue is recognised based upon electricity units generated during the period at market price, including an allowance for any anticipated resettlement within the I-SEM.
+The key revenue streams received by the Flexible Generation business includes capacity and electricity revenues.
+Capacity revenue is recognised based upon the capacity (MW) provided to the SEM.
+Energy revenue is recognised based upon electricity units generated during the period at market price, including an allowance for any anticipated resettlement within the SEM.
 Units are based on energy volumes recorded by SEMO and these units are reconciled to the units recorded on the plant systems to ensure accuracy.
 Revenue in relation to electricity generation is recognised over time and is only recognised when the performance obligation is satisfied in line with IFRS 15.
-Revenue generated from the I-SEM is settled both weekly and monthly in line with market settlement timelines.
+Revenue generated from the SEM is settled both weekly and monthly in line with market settlement timelines.